nkrusch/recontext/.github/README.md

 The duration estimate is based on Ubuntu 22.04 amd64 8-core, 64 GB RAM machine.

 For a faster experiments, reduce the timeout and the sample sizes of the "times" experiment.
 For example, the following command will finish in about 10 minutes.

      make TO=30 T_SIZES="10 25"

 Without timeout, about 18 hours is required for all the benchmarks to terminate (see `result.0`).
 The longest benchmarks takes about 12 h.

+Run `make clean` to reset the `results` directory.

 #### Execute a single benchmark